 About War Photo Limited

 War Photo Limited is a powerfully curated museum of the photography of war and conflict.
-It has a permanent exhibit dedicated to the wars of Yugoslavia, but serves its mission of expelling all myths of war through the photography of other conflicts too.
+It has a permanent exhibit dedicated to the wars of Yugoslavia, as well as serving its mission of expelling all myths of war through the photography of other conflicts too.

 War Photo Limited history